 Supervised Clinical Work offers the opportunity to apply psychoanalytic techniques in clinical work under the supervision of Senior training Analysts.
 Supervisors for those cases may be any qualified analyst who meets the Training Committee’s approval.

 This NPI program offers training courses in both the theory and practice of psychoanalytic psychotherapy.
 The first year is open to applicants who are interested in understanding psychoanalytic thinking about human development and relationships.
 Both theoretical and clinical applications are presented concurrently so that students can see how psychoanalytic thought translates into psychotherapy.
 Coursework includes didactic courses incorporating theory and clinical application, supervised practice, and case discussions, explicating transference, counter-transference and unconscious process.

-Individuals who successfully complete the one-year program receive a Certificate in Psychodynamic Psychotherapy.
+Individuals who successfully complete the one-year program receive certification in Dynamic Psychotherapy.
 Students have the option of further training in psychoanalytic study groups and NPI extension courses.
 For this reason, the topic-oriented courses are designed to articulate with those programs.

 NPI requires a total of 200 hours of supervision over analytic patients in addition to the 50 hours of pre-control.

 Clinical Issues – 30 weeks

 Clinical Issues I – Introduction to the Psychoanalytic Setting

 Clinical Issues II – Transference, Counter-transference, Unconscious Experience